Freedeck/Susdeck/README.md

 ## How do I use Freedeck?

 **First, you will need any virtual audio cable (Such as VB-Cable, Freedeck's default)** Now, clone the repo.
-Run `npm run setup` for an interactive setup experience.
+Run `npm i` for an interactive setup experience.
 From there, whenever you're ready, run `npm start` (or `npm run start`).

 Freedeck Companion will open.